 Prevent biological agents or bio-aerosols in the workplace

-Bio-aerosols or biological agents are tiny dust particles or liquid droplets that contain fungi, bacteria, or viruses.
-They come from natural sources such as animals or plants, or non-living organisms, such as toxins (dead bacteria) and prions (virus proteins).
-These occur in low or high concentrations depending on the season or production process, e.g. in waste water, biogas, and biofuels.
-Agents of biological, living origin primarily pose a health hazard.
+Bio-aerosols or biological agents are microorganisms like fungi, bacteria, or viruses that can occur on tiny dust particles or in liquid droplets.
+They come from natural sources such as animals or plants, or non-living organisms, such as toxins (dead bacteria).
+These occur in low or high concentrations depending on the season or production process, e.g. in waste water, ambient air or biomass.

 What are the health risks?

 The symptoms of contamination differ depending on the place of work and the nature of the exposure.
+There are three main groups of risks: infection, poisoning (toxic reaction) and allergic reaction.
 These can range from mild to severe:

 • hypersensitive pneumonia